jpmorganchase/modular/docs/building-apps/esm views.md

 rewriting all of a subset of their imports to make use of a configurable esm CDN (e.g. [Skypack](https://www.skypack.dev) or [esm.sh](https://esm.sh/)).
 This allows users to implement the
-[microfrontend pattern](../concepts/microfrontends.md), by creating an artefact that can be [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports)ed at runtime by an host application, or loaded stand-alone thanks to the automatic
+[microfrontend pattern](../concepts/microfrontends.md), by creating an artifact that can be [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports)ed at runtime by an host application, or loaded stand-alone thanks to the automatic